 Thinking about buying a mattress, but wondering about all the specs?

 There are upwards of 100 brands selling memory foam mattresses online with different densities, and they’re all offering different features.
-The only thing they seem to have in common is the promise of the best night of sleep of your life.
+The only thing they seem to have in common is the promise of the best sleep of your life.
 But they can’t all be right, can they?

 Today’s beds are better than ever, with advanced materials, quality control and a rapid pace of innovation.
 But what feels like the perfect mattress for one person could feel like a sinkhole to someone else.
 At the end of the day, our individual preferences are as different as the vast array of bed-in-a-box brands.

 That’s why we created this guide for memory foam density.
 Of all the different features and specs to sort through as you’re comparing brands, the foam density is incredibly important and related to durability, quality, and individual comfort.

 We all learned about density during school, but we probably never thought about how it applies to a bed.